danleavitt0/codecamp-examples/objects/examples/movieDatabase/ReadMe.md

     - Year (number)
     - Stars (array)

 The movie database is an object of movie objects.
-This means that the keys for is the name of the movie and the value is an object with those three fields.
+This means that for each movie,
+the key is the name of the movie and the value is an object with those three fields.

 ## Display the information